OSTADJ2F/Hires-bot/readme.md

      ```
 3. **Usage**
    - Run gui.py to launch the bot interface.
-   - Click “Enable” to start the Telegram API server, “Send Albums” to post music, or “Download Song” to rip tracks via streamrip.
+   - Click "Enable" to start the Telegram API server, "Send Albums" to post music, or "Download Song" to rip tracks via streamrip.
+   - Download paths can be customized by editing the `download.txt` file - changes take effect immediately without restarting the application.
-   - Press “Exit” when done (server cleanup is automatic).
+   - Press "Exit" when done (server cleanup is automatic).